warmana/cloudant-docs-fork/source/includes/offerings/_bluemix.md

 ##### A worked overage example

-Assume that you start a month of 30 days with a Standard plan project that uses 9 GB of storage.
+Assume that you start a month of 30 days with a Standard plan service instance that uses 9 GB of storage.
 Next,
 your storage increases to 21.5 GB for 15 minutes during the hour beginning at 02:00 of day 3.
-The project drops back to 9.5 GB for the next 10 minutes of hour 02:00, then increases to 108 GB for the next 25 minutes of hour 02:00.
+The instance drops back to 9.5 GB for the next 10 minutes of hour 02:00, then increases to 108 GB for the next 25 minutes of hour 02:00.
 Finally,
-your project finishes the hour and indeed the rest of month by dropping down to 28 GB.
+your instance finishes the hour and indeed the rest of month by dropping down to 28 GB.

 This pattern means the maximum number of GB above the plan allocation was 88 GB during hour 2 of day 3.
 For hour 03:00 of day 3,
-and for the rest of the month, your project was 8 GB above the plan allocation.
+and for the rest of the month, your instance was 8 GB above the plan allocation.

 Therefore,
 for hour 02:00 of day 3,